Must-have features for your first sewing machine

 Well, there you have it.
 Ten very solid reasons why a good computerised sewing machine is the best way to introduce anyone to the joys of sewing.

 Computer machines, in general, are far more reliable than their older designed mechanical cousins and while we can't speak for other brands we can confidently vouch for Brother with reliability and ease of use as perhaps their biggest and best features.

 We’ve featured the Brother Innov-is NV50S on this article and for good reason.
 It ticks all the boxes and comes with a fabulous array of accessories.

-At only $599 it’s a high quality metal chassis machine, with power and finesse for any project.
+It is a high quality metal chassis machine, with ample power and subtle finesse for any project.
 A five year computer/electronics warranty provides peace of mind.
 But most of all, it’s so easy to use with features that even advanced users would be at home with.